Alexandra Tolstaya: Biography

 Tolstaya became a naturalized U.S. citizen in 1941, abandoning the use of the title of countess.

 After the war she invited her niece Vera Tolstoy to move to the United States.
 Vera lived in the U.S. until her death.

 In the summer of 1948, Tolstaya met 18 year old future United States Senator Mike Gravel, who had intended to volunteer for the Israeli forces in a fight to defend the state of Israel, and she allegedly told him to instead "go on back home and finish school", to which he complied.

 In 1974, at the age of ninety, Tolstaya received birthday greetings from President of the United States Richard Nixon, Alexander Solzhenitsyn, and others, and was interviewed by The New York Times.
 Her father having been excommunicated from the Russian Orthodox Church for his teachings, she commented:

 “I don't believe in everything the Orthodox Church says, I don't believe in miracles, but want the people to go to church.
 Maybe my father could live without church and without God, but we weaker people need something to support us.
 They will say I am old fashioned, but I am afraid for this country, because of lack of religion among the young ones, drugs, immorality and the shamelessness of youth.”

+In 1977, Tolstaya introduced and narrated a claymation adaptation of her father's short story “Where Love Is, God Is”, under the title "Martin the Cobbler", co-written and directed by Will Vinton and animated by his team of animators at Will Vinton Studios.

+Tolstaya died on September 26, 1979, in Valley Cottage, New York at the age of 95.